Cebu City Guesthouse: New Era Pension Inn

 Cebu city guesthouse – New Era Pension Inn, close to Ayala Mall Gardens

 Our next priority was to find a suitable cash machine.
-When we arrived in Manila, I had no option but to get a small amount of cash from a Philippine bank ATM.
+When we arrived in Manila, we had no option but to get a small amount of cash from a Philippine bank ATM.
 The problem with that is you pay 200 pesos bank charges on any transaction, and the maximum you can take is 10,000 pesos.

-I was therefore looking for a HSBC ATM, where there are no bank charges, and you can take 20,000 pesos.
+We were therefore looking for a HSBC ATM, where there are no bank charges, and you can take 20,000 pesos.
 We found one opposite the Marriott hotel just outside the Ayala Mall.

 We then went back in the Mall and bought a prepaid SIM card for 40 pesos.